"When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone."

 This series provides examples of:

 Abusive Parents: Irisa implies this of her biological parents, saying that Nolan saved her by killing them, and that (at the time) she couldn't do it herself.
-We later find out that her parents were convinced by religious whack-jobs to let the whack-jobs tie her to a pillar and have her bitten by poisonous snakes.
-She was not the only one, but she was the only survivor, which they took to mean she was a messiah of destruction, and they tried to make her sacrifice a supplicant.
-She didn't want to, but Nolan and his company broke in before they could force the issue, shooting the nut-jobs, her parents among them.
+We later find out that her parents were convinced by a Votan cult to let them tie her to a pillar and have her bitten by poisonous snakes.
+She was not the only victim, but she was the only survivor, which they took to mean she was a messiah of destruction, and they tried to make her sacrifice a supplicant.
+However, before they could finish the ritual, Nolan and his squad broke in, killing the majority of the cultists, including Irisa's parents.

 After the End: Most nations have fallen after the war and the changes caused by the terraforming machines.
 It's a brand new world, to the point that anything from human culture prior to Arkfall is referred to as "Old World".